-The Investment Manager employs a binding proprietary ESG methodology which is applied to at least 75% of the portfolio of the Fund, including the 5% minimum investments in green bonds.
+The Investment Manager employs a binding proprietary ESG methodology which is applied to at least 75% of the portfolio of the Fund.
 Derivatives may also be used for investment, hedging, or efficient portfolio management.
 The ESG methodology applies to the notional value of the derivatives used to gain long exposures to interest rates (duration), currency positions, or credit exposures.
-At least 75% of the Fund's portfolio is aligned with environmental and/or social characteristics promoted by the Fund and at least 5% of this portfolio may be set aside, as indicated in the following graph with "#2 Others".
+At least 75% of the Fund's portfolio is aligned with environmental and/or social characteristics promoted by the Fund, and a maximum of 25% of the Fund's portfolio may be set aside, as indicated in the following graph with "#2 Others".
 It includes liquid assets (ancillary liquid assets, bank deposits, money market instruments and money market funds) held for liquidity purposes that, by their nature, cannot be aligned with the environmental and/or social characteristics promoted by the Fund.